xn4p4lm/LinkedIn-posts/readme.md

 I mostly use ChatGPT in a few ways:

--  To help biuld a framework and outline on complicated topics, and then we write / modify it to suit my voice better
+-  To help build a framework and outline on complicated topics, and then we write / modify it to suit my voice better
 - To rewrite my post into a proper post instead of a stream of conciousness style of post

 I've been using this for a while, and I've found it to be a great way to get started on a LinkedIn post, especially when I'm not sure where to start.